 A Forgiving Bias-Cut Sleeve

 This sleeve variation is pieced from on-grain fabric blocks.
 There is extra ease, however, because the pieced sleeve is cut and set on the bias.
 Please note: You may still need to do the basic width alteration to the sleeve pattern.
-That alteration is explained in the Threads 155 article.
+That alteration is explained in the Threads issue no. 155 article.